Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/readme.md

 - Minia is shown with her former team talking to her Cyber.Beast after teams around the league has begun to use team work

-- Max cooks up a strategy
+- Max cooks up a strategy but Minia explains that it might not work and that Torrey is the reason that she gained the reputation of meania during her fresh career as a Cybervator.

   Max: Minia I need your help/Cyber.Beast.
 I need you to be my shield